 Dining in Richmond offers something for every palate.
 An unlimited variety of international cuisine reflects the City's diverse ethnic mix and cultural heritage as well as a wide selection of traditional family restaurants.

 Should you require assistance selecting or locating a restaurant, please contact the Tourism Richmond - Visitor Info Centre for more information.An International Shopping Experience

-Richmond also has a concentration of shopping areas catering to homeowners looking for furniture, appliances, and home accessories.
-Many of these can be found on Bridgeport Road and some are on No. 3 Road.
+Richmond also has a concentration of shopping areas catering to homeowners looking for furniture, appliances and home accessories.
+Many of these can be found on Bridgeport Road and No. 3 Road.

 Contact the Tourism Richmond - Visitor Info Centre for more information about shopping in Richmond.